johnbanq/Intel-PA.github.io/dirs/kavi_18_04_2021_progress_report.markdown

 - Created a testing framework for exploring augmentation methods on different sized datasets

-- Trained the Glow-TTS model on both the unaugmented and augmented datasets and looked at how the loss converges.
+- Trained the Glow-TTS model on both the unaugmented and augmented datasets of different sizes and looked at how the loss converges.

 - Synthesised some speech using both models to compare how they sound subjectively, and created a Jupyter notebook to compare them side by side.
 There doesn't seem to be any improvement when augmenting the dataset, regardless of size.
 I've attached a more detailed report.